MPP Session Payments

 Go to Analytics to see MPP-specific metrics: session frequency, average session cost, per-service breakdown, and deposit utilization (how much of each deposit is actually used).Full Integration Example

-Complete TypeScript flow for an MPP session: The TypeScript SDK currently exposes standard payment helpers.
-For MPP flows, call the SDK REST endpoints directly.
+Complete TypeScript flow for an MPP session: For MPP flows, call the SDK REST endpoints directly.
 This example reuses thepostConto helper and PreAuthorizeResponse type

 from the x402 guide’s integration example: